InnerSourceCommons/managing-innersource-projects/measuring/metrics/number-of-innersource-repositories.md

 Examples are the presences of a `CONTRIBUTING.md` file, a "How to Contribute" section on the `README.md` file or repository topics in GitHub such as `innersource`.

 One challenge with this metric, is defining an InnerSource repository, as there is no clear cut definition.
-Some companies may have strict requirements for what an InnerSource repository is, others may adopt a _self-declaration_.
+Some companies may have strict requirements that define an InnerSource repository, while others may adopt a _self-declaration_.

 Another challenge is that companies that use (entirely or partially) the concept of a monorepo may need to find a different unit of measure to observe, as a single repository may be used for many projects or software packages.